Overview of Medi-Cal Community-Based Adult Services Program

 Before You Apply

 Prior to submitting an application for CBAS, applicants need to ensure they meet the Medi-Cal eligibility criteria.
-Applying when over the income limit can be cause for denial of benefits.
+Applying when over the income limit (and / or asset limit come 1/1/26) can be cause for denial of benefits.
 The American Council on Aging offers a Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.

 Since CBAS is not an entitlement program, some CBAS centers may have a waitlist for program participation.
 In the case of a waitlist, each CBAS center determines how their waitlist operates and if certain persons are prioritized.
 Applicants can be on a waitlist at multiple CBAS centers.